loeiten/IN2140/network_theory_assignments/set_4.md

 The [Stop-N-Wait algorithm](https://en.wikipedia.org/wiki/Stop-and-wait_ARQ)
-is a [flow control algorithm](https://en.wikipedia.org/wiki/Flow_control_(data)) (i.e. a process managing the rate of data transmission between two nodes in a network in order not to overwhelm a slow receiver).
+is a [flow control algorithm](https://en.wikipedia.org/wiki/Flow_control_(data)) .
+I.e. it's a process managing the rate of data transmission between two nodes in a network in order not to overwhelm a slow receiver (in particular that the receiver buffer must not overflow).

 The algorithm has two features: